 Make cheese dip with any type of American cheese

 While this white Mexican cheese dip is great just by itself, you may want to make it even more delicious by adding a topping of fresh pico de gallo.
 If you’re reheating your dip, add the pico de gallo after the reheating.
 If you add it before, your dip may become watery.

-Variations on this favorite cheesy dip!
+Variations on this favorite White Cheese Dip

-Queso Dip Variations
+White Queso Dip Variations

 This white queso dip is fabulous as-is, but you can add other ingredients to make it your own.
 It’s the perfect mix and match dish.
 Here are a few suggestions: